Sunday, June 27, 2010

 2009

-Production values which are unlikely ever to be surpassed, and artistic merit to boot.
+Production values up the yin-yang, and artistic merit to boot.
 Song-wise there’s plenty to like, but I’m not sure there are many enduring classics among them.

 01 Montenegro